Verification of Slope 3D Measurement Accuracy: Achieving cm-Level Accuracy with GNSS × Point Clouds

 Technical Perspective: Slope Survey Items and Accuracy Requirements

-It is also important to understand the accuracy levels required for such slope shape measurements.
-In general, tolerance on as-built dimensions for civil works is set at the order of several centimeters.
-For example, finishing positions of slopes are often required to be within approximately ±5 cm of design, and inspections check whether this requirement is met.
-In other words, surveying must be capable of reliably detecting offsets of several centimeters.
-Single-point observations with a total station can deliver millimeter-level accuracy, but the number of points that can be collected at once is limited.
-Therefore, point cloud surveying, which can capture dense surface data, becomes effective.
-The Ministry of Land, Infrastructure, Transport and Tourism’s "3D As-Built Management Guidelines (draft)" indicates a measurement density standard of at least 100 points per 1 m² (1 point per 0.01 m²) when using TLS (terrestrial laser scanner) for earthworks.
-The intent is to cover the entire slope surface with points so that even small bumps and hollows are not missed and the shape can be accurately captured.
+The required accuracy levels for measuring such slope geometry must also be understood.
+In general, tolerances for as-built dimensions in civil works are set on the order of several centimeters.
+For example, the finished position of a slope often needs to be within approximately ±5 cm (±2.0 in) of the design, and inspections will check whether this is the case.
+In other words, surveying must be capable of reliably detecting errors of a few centimeters.
+Single-point observations with a total station can achieve millimeter-level accuracy, but the number of points obtainable at once is limited.
+Therefore, point cloud surveying, which can acquire dense surface data, becomes effective.
+The Ministry of Land, Infrastructure, Transport and Tourism’s "3D As-Built Management Guidelines (draft)" sets a measurement density criterion for earthworks using TLS (terrestrial laser scanner) of at least 100 points per 1 m² (one point per 0.01 m²).
+This aims to cover the entire slope with points so that small bumps and hollows are not missed and the geometry can be accurately captured.

-Performance and Comparison: Accuracy Differences between GNSS × Smartphone Point Clouds and Conventional Methods (TS, Drone)
+Results and Comparison: Accuracy Differences between GNSS × Smartphone Point Clouds and Conventional Methods (TS, Drone)

 Implementation and Reproducibility: Repeatability and Quality Assessment in Field Cases